Noah-Samawi/pp4-Web-Application-Security/README.md

 ![header](docs/readme_images/features/securityfeatures_header.png)

-The securityfeature header section at the top of the page shows the securityfeature image, title, author, prep time and cook time.
+The securityfeature header section at the top of the page shows the securityfeature image, title, author, prep time and searsh time.

 **SecurityFeature Details Section**